TruckMovers/cordova-plugin-remote-injection/README.md

-The remote injection plugin allows a remote site to interact with cordova's javascript APIs when loaded within your app.
-The downside to wrapping a remote site (when compared with packaged HTML) is if the network is down your app is down.
-This can be an acceptable trade off if your site has a heavy dependency on the network (i.e. web services).
-The advantage is the build, deployment, and previous investment of an existing site doesn't need to change (except when adding native functionality) and can continue to work for browser based users providing a smooth transition to an app providing tighter native integration.
+The remote injection plugin allows a remote site to interact with [cordova](https://cordova.apache.org)'s javascript APIs when loaded within your cordova app.
+When compared with a cordova app that packages its HTML the downside to loading a remote site is if the network is down your app is down.
+This can be an acceptable trade off if your site has a heavy dependency on the web services.
+The advantage to this approach is the build, deployment, and previous investment of an existing site doesn't need to change and can continue to work for browser based users providing a smooth transition to an app which provides tighter native integration.

 ## Features
-* Injects cordova and any installed plugin JS into the webview for any remotely browsed page allowing them the same access to the cordova object and its plugins as a packaged cordova app.
+* Injects cordova and installed plugin JS into the webview for any remotely browsed page allowing them the same access to the cordova object and its plugins as a packaged cordova app.
 * Provides a naive dialog prompting the user if they want to retry upon a failed connection.
 This could use some work and was the minimal functionality for us to launch.
 * Support iOS and Android.

 ## Installation
 It installs like any other cordova plugin... that isn't in npm.
-I'd like to get it there eventually.
+We'd like to get it there eventually.

 You'll need to clone this repo and have the plugin locally.
 You can then install via the [cordova CLI](https://cordova.apache.org/docs/en/latest/reference/cordova-cli/index.html#cordova-plugin-command) or [plugman](https://cordova.apache.org/docs/en/latest/plugin_ref/plugman.html#adding-a-plugin).